jawhiteley/mu_card_dividers_resize/README.md

 * Some have [requested](https://boardgamegeek.com/filepage/228893/horizontal-card-dividers-x-men) an additional 1/4-inch above the original height, which would be 72.7 mm (2.863 in, including the border).
 Other [examples](https://boardgamegeek.com/geeklist/271344/marvel-legendary-dividers-finnsea15-style) are even larger, at about 93 x 75 mm.

-**76 mm** (about 3 inches, including a 0.25 mm border) seems tall enough for large sleeves, and a convenient size for most.
-I can always cut mine down to 70 mm if I want. ;)
+**76 mm** (about 3 inches, even including a 0.25 mm border) seems tall enough for large sleeves, and a convenient size for most.
+They can always be cut shorter, if preferred. ;)

 Note that because of how R Markdown and LaTeX handle images, the code here allows you to _increase the height_ relative to the original width, but not decrease it (i.e., it can only _decrease_ the aspect ratio).
 It is possible to make the dividers shorter in LaTeX, but would require additional code and clipping the original graphics, which isn't necessary for making them bigger.
 If you want shorter dividers, you can just cut some off the bottom (up to a point): the main purpose of this tool is to allow **taller** dividers, which the original files don't allow.